brandondube/prysm/README.md

 [![Coverage Status](https://coveralls.io/repos/github/brandondube/prysm/badge.svg?branch=master)](https://coveralls.io/github/brandondube/prysm?branch=master) [![DOI](http://joss.theoj.org/papers/10.21105/joss.01352/status.svg)](https://doi.org/10.21105/joss.01352)

 Prysm is a python 3.6+ library for numerical optics.
-It contains features that are a superset of POPPY or PROPER for physical optics, as well as thin lens, thin film, and detector modeling.
+Its features are a superset of those in both POPPY and PROPER, not limited to physical optics, thin lens, thin film, and detector modeling.
 There is also a submodule that can replace the software that comes with an interferometer for data analysis.

+Prysm is believed to be by significant margin the fastest package in the world at what it does.
 On CPU, end-to-end calculation is more than 100x as fast as the above for like-for-like calculations.
 On GPU, prysm is more than 1,000x faster than its competition.
+The [lowfssim](https://github.com/nasa-jpl/lowfssim) model can run at over 2kHz in real-time and is all prysm under the hood.

-The library can be used for everything from forward modeling of optical systems from camera lenses to coronographs to reverse modeling and phase retrieval.
+Prysm can be used for everything from forward modeling of optical systems from camera lenses to coronographs to reverse modeling and phase retrieval.
 Due to its composable structure, it plays well with others and can be substituted in or out of other code easily.
-For a list of features, see the documentation.
 Of special note is prysm's interchangeable backend system, which allows the user to freely exchange numpy for cupy, enabling use of a GPU for _all_ computations, or other similar exchanges, such as pytorch for algorithmic differentiation.

 ## Installation